-"1.
-Diplomatic missions and consular posts of the Member States shall issue multiple-entry visas with a term of validity of up to five years to the following categories of persons:

-- (a) members of national and regional Governments and Parliaments, Constitutional Court and Supreme Court if they are not exempted from the visa requirement by this Agreement, in the exercise of their duties, with a term of validity limited to their term of office if this is less than 5 years; - (b) permanent members of official delegations who, following an official invitation addressed to the Republic of Moldova, are to participate regularly in meetings, consultations, negotiations or exchange programs, as well as in events held in the territory of the Member States by intergovernmental programmes; - (c) spouses and children (including adopted), who are under the age of 21 or are dependent, and parents (including custodians) visiting citizens of the Republic of Moldova legally residing in the territory of the Member States with the term of validity limited to the duration of the validity of their authorisation for legal residence; - (d) business people and representatives of business organisations who regularly travel to the Member States; - (e) journalists."
+- "1.
+Diplomatic missions and consular posts of the Member States shall issue multipleentry visas with the term of validity of up to five years to the following categories of persons: - (a) members of national and regional Governments and Parliaments, Constitutional Courts and Supreme Courts if they are not exempted from the visa requirement by the present Agreement, in the exercise of their duties, with a term of validity limited to their term of office if this is less than 5 years; - (b) permanent members of official delegations who, following official invitations addressed to Ukraine, shall regularly participate in meetings, consultations, negotiations or exchange programmes, as well as in events held in the territory of the Member States by intergovernmental organisations; - (c) spouses and children (including adopted), who are under the age of 21 or are dependant, and parents (including custodians) visiting citizens of Ukraine legally residing in the territory of the Member States with the term of validity limited to the duration of the validity of their authorisation for legal residence. - (d) business people and representatives of business organisations who regularly travel to the Member States; - (e) journalists."

-For these categories of persons, taking into account their professional status or the family relationship with a citizen of the Republic of Moldova legally residing in the territory of the Member States, it is justified to issue a multiple-entry visa with a validity of up to five years, or limited to the term of office or to the legal residence if these are less than 5 years.
+For these categories of persons, taking into account their professional status or the family relationship with a Ukrainian citizen legally residing in the territory of the Member States, it is justified to issue a multiple-entry visa with a validity of up to five years, or limited to the term of office or to the legal residence if these are less than 5 years.